joomla/joomla-framework/docs/coding-standards/php.md

 ### Constants

 Constants should always be all-uppercase, with underscores to separate words.
-Prefix constant names with the uppercase name of the class/package they are used in.
-For example, the constants used by the `JError` class all begin with `JERROR_`.
+Always prefix constants with `J` and use common sense when completing the name to keep it from getting unnecessarily long.
+You *should* use the name of the class/package they are used in.
+For example, the constants used by the `Joomla\Application\Web\Router` class could begin with `JROUTE_`.

 ### Global Variables